the-ok-is-not-enough/googleplay/docs/play-store.md

 ~~~

 After reboot, install system certificate, and start MITM program.
 You should
 then be able to start Google Play Store as normal.
+Edit, this method seems to
+break with API 26 or higher.
+If anyone has advice, I can update the instruction.

 - https://github.com/httptoolkit/httptoolkit/issues/200
 - https://multigesture.net/articles/inspecting-https-network-traffic-of-any-android-app